dpscience/DLTPulseGenerator/README.md

 ![SoftX_1_3](/images/softxPub_1_3.png)

+### ``DLTPulseGenerator v1.4``

+This <b>[release v1.4](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.4)</b> enables the incorporation of pulse height spectra (PHS) from real data or generated by Geant4, so that effects of the background contributing to the lifetime spectrum or PHS window settings can be studied.

 ### ``Presentation at 18th International Conference on Positron Annihilation (ICPA-18) in Orlando (Aug.
 2018)``

 [ICPA-18 (Orlando): DLTPulseGenerator - A C/C++ library for the simulation of lifetime spectra based on detector output-pulses](https://www.researchgate.net/publication/329782711_ICPA-18_Orlando_DLTPulseGenerator_-_A_CC_library_for_the_simulation_of_lifetime_spectra_based_on_detector_output-pulses)<br>